rwydaegh/goliat/docs/user_guide/user_guide.md

   4.  **Results Analysis**: Focuses on whole-body average SAR and how SAR is distributed across the entire phantom, often aggregated over various exposure scenarios.

 -   **Auto-Induced Mode**: While currently a placeholder, this mode is envisioned for future implementations to simulate EMF exposure induced by body motion or other dynamic scenarios.

+-   **Multi-Sine Excitation**: For efficiency, GOLIAT can simulate multiple frequencies in a single FDTD run.
+Use the `"700+2450"` format in your `frequencies_mhz` array.
+The simulation extracts SAR at each frequency via DFT post-processing.
+This can provide ~4× speedup for widely-spaced frequencies.
+See [Technical Docs](../technical/multi_sine_excitation_analysis.md) for details.

 ## ✅ Tips for success